esl/amoc/README.md

     ok.
 ```

-The ``init/0`` function will be called only once at the very beginning.
-It should
+The ``init/0`` function will be called only once per test run, at the very beginning.
-be used for initialization.
+It can be used for setting up necessary (global) state (metrics, database
+connections, etc).

 The  ``start/1`` describes the actual scenario and will be executed for
-each user.
+each user, in the context of that user process.

-``Id`` is user's unique, integer id.
+``Id`` is the given user's unique integer id.
-When function returns it will be executed again after some delay (60
+After this function returns, it will be executed again following some delay (60
 seconds by default).

-For developing XMPP scenarios we recommend the
+For developing XMPP scenarios, we recommend the
 [esl/escalus](https://github.com/esl/escalus) library.

-If additional dependencies are required by scenario, a `rebar.config` file can be created inside the `scenario` dir and deps from that file will be merged with main deps.
+If additional dependencies are required by your scenario, a `rebar.config` file
+can be created inside the `scenario` dir and `deps` from that file will be
+merged with amoc's `deps`.

 ## Running a scenario